-In the review of key care processes, the OIG issued two recommendations that are attributable to the Director.
+In the review of key care processes, the OIG issued three recommendations that are attributable to the Acting Director and Acting Chief of Staff.
 The number of recommendations should not be used as a gauge for the overall quality provided at this Facility.
 The intent is for Facility leaders to use these recommendations as a road map to help improve operations and clinical care.
 The recommendations address systems issues as well as other less-critical findings that, if left unattended, may eventually interfere with the delivery of quality health care.